Additional Information for Majors

 - The Department of Sociology does not approve transfer credits from all four-year colleges that offer sociology courses.

-- A list of approximately 65 four-year research universities whose course credits are routinely approved for transfer is available from Sue Meyer, the undergraduate program coordinator.
+- A list of approximately 65 four-year research universities whose course credits are routinely approved for transfer is available from Susan Meyer, the undergraduate program coordinator.

 - Requests for transfers of credit from four-year colleges not on the list of routinely approved research universities will be considered for approval by the Director of Undergraduate Study.
 Any such requests should be accompanied by substantial detail on the course, its assignments, and its instructor.